-Venue: While you may want to have your wedding in an extravagant venue; that may not be in your budget.
-One way to save money on a wedding is to change your focus.
-Perhaps your wedding venue could be changed to a favorite restaurant or tavern that you and your future spouse frequent.
-Or, perhaps a family member has the perfect property to host an outdoor wedding.
+Choose your venue wisely: While you may want to have your wedding in an extravagant venue, that may not be in your budget.
+One way to save money on a wedding is to choose a cheaper venue such as a favourite restaurant that you and your fiancé frequent.
+Alternatively, you may have a family member that has the perfect property to host an outdoor wedding.
 If you plan it out well, having an alternate wedding venue can really make a lot of sense and offer big savings.

-Perhaps the best way to save money on a wedding is to throw out your traditional ideas about what a wedding is.
-If you open yourself up to the possibility of what your wedding could be, you’re halfway there!
+The best way to save money on a wedding is to throw out your traditional ideas about what a wedding is and open yourself up to creative possibilities.
 Are you saving up for your big day?
-Contact CCSAC to learn how to budget and save towards your goal.
+Contact our credit counsellors to learn how to budget and save for your goal.